Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems

 The model's deeper limitation is identity binding.
 A \fipa{} agent's identity is its \texttt{agent-identifier}, which includes the agent-name and a set of addresses.
 When addresses change, the identity changes.
 Migration requires re-registration.
 Audit logs referencing old identities become ambiguous: was it the same agent or a different one?

 Modern agent systems inherit this conflation.
+Surveys of LLM-based multi-agent systems catalogue a rapidly growing framework landscape~\cite{llm-mas-survey,mas-collaboration-survey}; naming and discovery infrastructure receives little attention in either the frameworks or the surveys.
 The A2A protocol identifies agents by their Agent Card \uri{}~\cite{a2a-spec}.
 LangChain tools are identified by their Python module path~\cite{langchain}.
 MCP servers are identified by their transport endpoint~\cite{mcp}.
 In each case, the identifier contains location information.
 Change the location, break the identity.